jonrau1/ElectricEye/README.md

 Tests are located in the [eeauditor tests folder](eeauditor/tests) and individual test can be run by adding the path with the name of the file after pytest.

 ## Contributing

+Refer to the Developer Guide for instructions on how to produce new checks, for new SaaS and CSP support please open an Issue.

+Feel free to open PRs and Issues where syntax, grammatic, and implementation errors are encountered in the code base.

+ElectricEye is for sale: contact the maintainer for more imformation!

 ### Early Contributors